jarhin96/JAVA_Bank_Application/README.md

 The User can do this as many times during a their session.

 Once they log out.
-The Account data and updated balance and transaction is updated in the textFile DataBase.
+The Account data, updated balance, & transaction is updated in the textFile DataBase.
 The user will be presented to log back in to their account again if they choose to or another user can log in.
-----------------------------<br/>
+-------------------------------------------------------------------<br/>

 The application has custom expection classes that prevents user from withrawing to much if they dont have enough funds or if they dont input the correct menu item option.